Zvolen: Castles

 Zvolen's paramount landmark, the Zvolenský zámok Castle, stands as a significant symbol of the city's historical and cultural heritage.
-Within its venerable walls, the Slovak National Gallery curates a distinguished collection spanning from Gothic to modern art, offering visitors an immersive experience in artistic evolution.
-Notably, since its establishment in 1974, the castle's courtyard has been the esteemed venue for the Zámocké hry zvolenské, an annual outdoor professional theatre festival of great renown.
-This cultural tradition underscores the castle's pivotal role as a nexus of artistic expression and community engagement in the region.
+Within its historic walls, the Slovak National Gallery houses a distinguished collection of art ranging from the Gothic period to the modern era, offering visitors an immersive journey through artistic development.
+Since 1974, the castle’s courtyard has also hosted Zámocké hry zvolenské, a renowned annual outdoor professional theatre festival.
+This cultural tradition highlights the castle’s important role as a center of artistic expression and community engagement in the region.

 The oldest castle in Zvolen is Pustý hrad Castle.
 Covering an area of over four hectares, it ranks among the most extensive castle ruins not only in Slovakia but also in Central Europe.

 Due to the largely concealed state of the preserved ruins from the city of Zvolen, a portion of the hill of Horný hrad was cleared of trees.
 Currently, it is possible not only to observe the castle walls' remnants from Zvolen but also to enjoy the panoramic view of the Zvolenská kotlina basin and the surrounding mountain ranges from Pustý hrad.